salesforcecli/plugin-data/messages/soql.query.md

 - Use Tooling API to run a query on the ApexTrigger Tooling API object:

   <%= config.bin %> <%= command.id %> --query "SELECT Name FROM ApexTrigger" --use-tooling-api

-- Use Bulk API 2.0 to run a query that returns many rows, and return control to the terminal immediately:

-  <%= config.bin %> <%= command.id %> --query "SELECT Id FROM Contact" --bulk --wait 0

 # flags.query.summary